Logo

 He is regarded as one of the best hitting catchers ever

 Piazza's journey to the Major Leagues is a story of perseverance and opportunity.
-Drafted by the Dodgers in the 62nd round of the 1988 MLB Draft as a favor from Tommy Lasorda to Piazza's father, he was the last player selected in his draft class to make it to the big leagues.
-Initially a first baseman, Piazza transitioned to catcher in the minors at Lasorda's suggestion, a move that would ultimately define his career.
-He made his MLB debut in 1992 and quickly established himself as a force, winning the National League Rookie of the Year Award in 1993 and earning the first of 12 All-Star selections.
+Drafted by the Dodgers in the 1988 MLB Draft as a favor from Tommy Lasorda to Piazza's father, he was the last player selected in his draft class to make it to the big leagues.
+Initially a first baseman, Piazza transitioned to catcher in the minor leagues at Lasorda's suggestion, a move that would ultimately define his career.
+He made his MLB debut in 1992 and quickly became a star, winning the National League Rookie of the Year Award in 1993.
+His ability to hit for both power and average made him a standout player, and his best season with the Dodgers came in 1997 when he batted .362 with 40 home runs and 124 RBIs.

 SIMILAR SPEAKERS